 What people go for

 The strongest reasons to go are filter coffee, rare-bean curiosity, and the atmosphere.
-The menu is not built around pastries or a long food card, and Wongnai reviewers repeatedly frame the shop as coffee, water, and milk drinks rather than cafe dining.
+The menu is not built around pastries or a long food card, and the shop is more about coffee, water, and milk drinks than cafe dining.
 Treat it as a tasting stop on a Song Wat walk: choose a bean, ask a few questions, maybe buy coffee to take home, then keep moving through the neighbourhood.

 The feel

 Terroir is photogenic, but not quiet in the soft-lounge sense.
 The dark concrete, metal stools, central bar, and street-facing seats make it feel more like a compact creative studio than a retreat.
-Weekends can be crowded with cafe crawlers and photo traffic, and several reviews mention higher prices or a less relaxed slow-bar rhythm.
+Weekends can be crowded with cafe crawlers and photo traffic, and the tradeoffs include higher prices or a less relaxed slow-bar rhythm.
 Weekday afternoons are the safer bet if you want to taste properly.

 Why Terroir.BKK Songwat is shortlisted by Filter Notes